elterrasense/RratBot/README.md

 !caption [sentence] / !captionfacts + (image/gif)/(reply to an image) = Adds the sentence/fact as a caption to the image/gif.

-!wheremikuri = Tells you exactly where on earth Mikuri is.
+!wherekuri = Tells you exactly where on earth Mikuri is.

 !kurimoment = Posts a certified Mikuri moment.